Last updated on February 13, 2023

 Pestilent Spirit

-As seen on Pestilent Spirit, there are effects that give deathtouch to instants and sorceries.
+As seen on Pestilent Spirit, an effect can give deathtouch to instants and sorceries.

 What Card Gives All Creatures Deathtouch?